-- She sucks well during feeding, turns towards her mother's breast if it's brushed against her cheeks and opens her mouth if her upper lip is stroked. - She recognises her mother's smell and voice soon after birth. - % She looks at faces and objects, if nearby, and stares towards diffuse light. - Image: Image: Image: She's startled by sudden loud noises. - She makes little cooing or grunting noises and cries quite strongly. - % She can grasp a finger placed in her hands strongly. - She has the Moro reflex.
+- She sucks well during feeding, turns towards her mother's breast if it's brushed against her cheeks and opens her mouth if her upper lip is stroked. - She recognises her mother's smell and voice soon after birth. - She looks at faces and objects, if nearby, and stares towards diffuse light. - She makes little cooing or grunting noises and cries quite strongly. - She has the Moro reflex.